 Read More: Best Historical Movies of All Time

 3. Good Will Hunting (1997)

 It’s all about identifying what you’re good at, as they say.
 And it has nothing to do with your background.
 Just as a Janitor can be a master at University level mathematics.
-Matt Damon plays a gifted genius living a troubled young life whose talent is discovered by a professor.
-And the professor ensures that he capitalizes on his talents and does not end up living a futile life.
-Robbin Williams’ character helps him on his journey to let go of the life he has been living so far and get out of his comfort zone so that his talents are put to the right use.
-Sometimes, on the path to success, you might also need to make sacrifices such as leaving close ones behind.
+In this 90s classic, Matt Damon plays a gifted genius living a troubled life.
+But his talent is soon discovered by a professor.
+And the professor asks him to capitalize on his talents and not end up living a futile life.
+Robin Williams‘ character helps him on his journey to let go of the life he has been living so far and get out of his comfort zone so that his talents are put to the right use.
+Sometimes, you might also need to make sacrifices on the path to success, such as leaving close ones behind.
 But that shouldn’t stop you if you believe that your goals are important enough.

 Read More: Best Western Movies of All Time

 This film works on two levels.
 Not only is the script an epitome of an inspirational movie, but so is the story behind the camera.
 Sylvester Stallone was finding it hard to get a break in Hollywood when he penned the script for ‘Rocky’ that launched him as a huge star in the cinema world and made him what he is today.
 A struggling Stallone wrote the script for Rocky and sold it on the condition that he’ll be playing the titular role.
 And what followed was a dream debut that hasn’t probably been replicated ever since.
 Even in the hardest of times, he didn’t lose hope and continued doing what he felt was right, and that is reflected in the movie as well, which urges viewers to never give up.